NativeScript/NativeScript/README.md

 ## Contributing

-We love PRs, and accept them for all of our repositories—even docs!
+We love PRs, and accept them for all of our repositories — even docs!
 Please follow our [contribution guide](https://github.com/NativeScript/NativeScript/blob/master/CONTRIBUTING.md) if you want to become part of the project.

 ## Angular